|Main Page||Future World||World Showcase|

 |Map of Epcot||Italy||United Kingdom|

-In addition, a meet and greet location will be added for guests to meet Anna and Elsa.
+In addition, a meet and greet location will be added for guests to meet Annd and Elsa.
 There was previously a small meet and greet location inside one of the shops, but that is currently closed.
-Anna and Elsa can be found at the Magic Kingdom in Fantasyland.
+Anna and Elsa can currently be found at Princess Fairytale Hall at the Magic Kingdom in Fantasyland.

 The area of Norway resembles a Norwegian town square with its cobble stone courtyard and a replica of a 14th century fortress found in Oslo.
 A stave church mimics 13th Century medieval craftsmanship.